bartificer/programming-by-stealth/docs/pbs56.md

 Probably the most striking of the Bootstrap content classes are those for tables.
 Native HTML tables leave a lot to be desired, and Bootstrap really addresses the shortcomings.

 Bootstrap assumes proper table markup, so be sure to enclose your header rows inside a `<thead>` tag, and your table’s body inside a `<tbody>` tag.
-Also, if your table has footer rows they need to go within a `<tfoot>`.
+Also, if your table has footer rows, they need to go within a `<tfoot>`.

-### The basics
+### The Basics

 To apply Bootstrap styling to a table, you have to give it the class `table`.
 That will give you the default Bootstrap styling for tables, which includes nice typography, and subtle borders at the top of each row.
-IMO the look is elegant and modern.
+In my opinion the look is elegant and modern.
 To see for yourself, add the class `table` to both of the tables in the sandbox.

 Once you’ve applied this basic class, you can apply additional classes to customise your table further.
 In general, these additional classes have been designed with the intention that they be combined with each other, at least where the combinations make sense.